-In the more analytical terms used earlier, we might also understand brahman to embody the universe of second-order knowledge, the conceptual tools and efforts without which we cannot adequately understand our first-order knowledge, that is, more accurately, the manifold particular universes within which the individual's perceptions, thoughts, and actions move at any time.
-Among such second-order devices I would count the main subject of this series of essays, general ideas and principles of reason, along with categories of knowable things, modalities of meaningful statements, forms of valid inferences or arguments, and other concepts that enable us to think and talk clearly about our first-order knowledge and its limitations.
+In the analytical terms used earlier, in Part 4 (see Ulrich, 2014c, pp. 4, 8, 11, 15; 2015, pp. 6, 9f, 13, and 20), we might also understand brahman to embody the universe of second-order knowledge and of related conceptual efforts and tools.
+Without it we cannot adequately understand our first-order knowledge, that is, more accurately, the manifold particular universes within which the individual's perceptions, thoughts, and actions move at any time.
+Among such second-order devices I would count the main subject of this series of essays, general ideas and principles of reason, along with categories of knowable things, modalities of meaningful statements, forms of valid inferences or arguments, and other concepts that enable us to think and talk clearly about first-order knowledge and its limitations.

-Root meanings The word "brahman" (from the Sanskrit root brh-, "to swell, expand, grow, increase") is basically a neuter noun that stands for an abstract concept of the universe - the ground of all being - rather than for a personification of its divine originator.
+Root meanings The word "brahman" (from the Sanskrit root brh-, to swell, expand, grow, roar) is basically a neuter noun that stands for an abstract concept of the universe - the ground of all being - rather than for a personification of its divine originator.
 However, the latter interpretation can also be found (e.g., in the Isha Upanishad) and the word can then, as in a few other specific meanings, take the masculine gender.
 In between an entirely impersonal and a personified notion lies a third frequent understanding of brahman, as the one universal spirit or soul that is thought to inhere the entire universe and thus also the human spirit.
 Forth and finally, since there is no sharp distinction between the knowledge that an enlightened person is seeking to acquire and the sources of such knowledge, the term brahman can also be found historically to stand for the sacred texts or, in the previous oral tradition, the sacred words that reveal the knowledge in question.
 If there is a common denominator of these various, partly metaphysical and partly religious meanings, we might see it in the notion that brahman is always that which needs to be studied on the path to enlightenment - yet another reference to second-order knowledge, in the analytical terms adopted in the previous essay.

 This is obviously a highly simplified account of the etymology of the brahman concept, given that the major Sanskrit-English dictionary of Monier-Williams (1899, p.
 737f, and 1872, pp. 689 and 692f; cf. Cologne Project, 1997/2008 and 2013/14, also Monier-Williams et al., 2008) lists no less than some 27 meanings of brahman.
+Even though some of these many meanings identified by Monier-Williams in the 19th century may be dubious from the perspective of modern Sanskrit scholarship (J. Dash, 2015; D.P.
+Dash, 2015), no alternative, similarly authoritative source is available to this date and I will therefore rely mainly on this one major source.
 Table 1 offers a selection and also highlights some of the meanings of most interest here.